graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 Note: The GraphQL specification
-[differentiates field errors from request errors](https://spec.graphql.org/draft/#sec-Handling-Field-Errors) and refers to the situation wherein a {GraphQL field error} occurs as a partial response; it still indicates successful execution.
+[differentiates field errors from request errors](https://spec.graphql.org/draft/#sec-Handling-Field-Errors) and refers to the situation wherein a _GraphQL field error_ occurs as a partial response; it still indicates successful execution.

 ## Processing the response